piraidev/django-on-demand/README.rst

     path('ondemand/', include('on_demand.urls')),

-3. Run ``python manage.py migrate`` to create the Social Rest API models.
+3. Run ``python manage.py migrate`` to create the models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create an Social API (you'll need the Admin app enabled).

-5. Visit http://127.0.0.1:8000/ondemand/ to test the new API.
+4. Visit http://127.0.0.1:8000/ondemand/ to test the new API.